 Process

-CFA piles are constructed by rotating a hollow stem continuous flight auger into the soil to a designed depth.
+CFA / ACIP piles are constructed by rotating a hollow stem continuous flight auger into the soil to a designed depth.
 Concrete or grout is pumped through the hollow stem, maintaining static head pressure, to fill the cylindrical cavity created as the auger is slowly removed.
 The grout pressure and volume must be carefully controlled to construct a continuous pile without defects.
 The reinforcement cage is placed through the freshly placed concrete.

-Typically, Keller CFA piles are reinforced with a rigid six-meter-long cage as a minimum, but it’s possible to install much longer cages as and when required by the design or specification.
+Typically, Keller CFA / ACIP piles are reinforced with a rigid six-meter-long cage as a minimum, but it’s possible to install much longer cages as and when required by the design or specification.
 If required, a specially developed vibrator unit can help accurately locate the reinforcement cages.

 Advantages